BeauJoh/thesis/source/12-chapter-4-aiwc.md

 ## Implementation{#sec:implmentation}

-AIWC is implemented as a plugin for Oclgrind, which simulates kernel execution on an ideal compute device.
+AIWC is implemented as a plugin for Oclgrind, which simulates kernel execution on an abstract compute device.
 OpenCL kernels are executed in series, and Oclgrind generates notification events which AIWC handles to populate data structures for each workload metric.
 Once each kernel has completed execution, AIWC performs statistical summaries of the collected metrics by examining these data structures.
+The entire AIWC plugin is $\approx 1000$ lines of `C++` code and collects the metrics based on the relative callbacks triggered during Oclgrind kernel execution.
+The remainder of this section outlines some of the logic required to collect these metrics.

 The **Opcode** diversity metric updates a counter on an unordered map during each \texttt{workItemBegin} event, the type of operation is determined by examining the opcode name using the LLVM Instruction API.

 The number of **work-items** is computed by incrementing a global counter -- accessible by all work-item threads -- once a \texttt{workItemBegin} notification event occurs.

 TLP metrics require barrier events to be instrumented within each thread.
-Instructions To Barrier **ITB** metrics require each thread to increment a local counter once every \texttt{instructionExecuted} has occurred, this counter is added to a vector and reset once the work-item encounters a barrier.
+Instructions To Barrier **ITB** metrics require each thread to increment a local counter once each \texttt{instructionExecuted} has occurred, this counter is added to a vector and reset once the work-item encounters a barrier.
 The **Total Barriers Hit** counter also increments on the same condition.
 Work-items are executed sequentially within all work-items in a work-group.
 If a barrier is hit the queue moves onto all other available work-items in a ready state.